 At-risk regions: Eastern U.S, especially Central Plains

-Coverage: Tornadoes are typically covered under your homeowners insurance.
+Coverage: Tornadoes are typically covered under your homeowners insurance, which have averaged $1,249 per month.
 However, it's a good idea to read over your policy or call your agent for confirmation.

 Approximately 68,000 wildfires burned more than 9.3 million acres in 2012.
 Every state but Hawaii was hit.
 Areas that are experiencing drought are most at risk.
 Damage to homes can result from flames themselves, but also from smoke, soot, and even the water used to fight the fires.